An Estimand-Focused Approach for AUC Generalization and Cross-Study Benchmarking: Methods

-subject to $q_i \geq 0$, $\sum_{i=1}^n q_i = 1$, and the calibration constraint above.
-The objective in~\eqref{eq:cw_obj} minimizes the negative entropy of the weights, keeping the distribution of $q_i$ as close as possible to uniform and reducing instability due to extreme weights \citep{Owen2001,Lee2023}.
-Introducing a Lagrange multiplier $\blam$, the problem can be rewritten as
+subject to $q_i \geq 0$, $\sum_{i=1}^n q_i = 1$, and calibration constraint. \eqref{eq:cw_obj} minimizes the negative entropy of the weights, keeping them close to uniform and avoiding instability from extreme values \citep{Owen2001,Lee2023}.
+Introducing a Lagrange multiplier $\blam$, the objective becomes